PseudoDevs/IamGhost/FATAL3.md

-Last updated: 2024-04-02 12:28:20
+Last updated: 2024-04-02 12:30:23
-Random Quote: Be faithful in small things because it is in them that your strength lies. - Mother Teresa
+Random Quote: The pain passes, but the beauty remains. - Pierre-Auguste Renoir